andreaugustorossi/Rossmann-Kaggle/README.md

 - The predictions made are quite close to the real sales, although there is some variance in error rate.
 This can be seen in observing the first two line plots.

-- The histogram (3th chart) shows a distribution similar to a normal distribution.
+- The histogram (3rd chart) shows a distribution similar to a normal distribution, despite de leptokurtic shape.

 - The last chart (scatter plot) shows the majority of the points fit in a tube shape, which means that the variation in error is low.